Originally posted 2013-12-17 13:27:20.

 I first read about the Songlines in the late Bruce Chatwyn’s eponymous book, and even then the concept fascinated me.
-The Songlines are massively complex, but essentially devolve to the creation mythology of the Aboriginal Australians.
+The Songlines are massively complex, but essentially devolve to the creation mythology of the First Australians.
 In this, every animal had an anthropomorphic first ancestor—so there was Kangaroo-Man, Koala-Man, Lizard-Man and so on.
 Each human tribe is also derived from one of those ancestors.
 In the dawn of time, these ancestors walked through the world, literally singing it into existence.

 The words they sang are the Songlines, handed down through the millennia of human life on the continent.

-Through Chatwyn and later reading, I realised that the Songlines are not forgotten but are a part of contemporary Aboriginal culture.
+Through Chatwyn and later reading, I realised that the Songlines are not forgotten but are a part of contemporary First Australian culture.
 The men still learn them, word, by word.
 Each tribe learns the parts of all of the Songs that apply to its tribal area, but more than that, each tribe has a totem animal, and so a totem ancestor, the original ‘man’ of that animal.
 This Songline they learn in its entirety.

 Now the Songlines are fascinating.
 They’re not hypothetical.
 They don’t describe mythical places or events or heavens or hells, but the real world, in which we live.
 They are a living geography.

 This was all pretty astounding, but it got a lot more so when I read a paper, years ago, by J B Haviland, about the Guugu Yimithirr (GY) language.
-This is one of a group of related Aboriginal languages.
+This is one of a group of related First Australian languages.
 It’s the one that gives us the word ‘kangaroo’.
 This language is fascinating because it does not have ‘egocentrically relative’ directions.

 Let me explain.
 In English and all other European languages, we use terms to describe location that are related to ourselves or something else.
 We say ‘in front of me’, ‘behind me’, ‘to the right or left of’ and so on.
 We also use locators that use the same system, but related to something else, for example another person or an object—say the house.
 ‘The church is in front of my house.’